 a. internal record keeping;

 10. We may use your Data for the above purposes if we deem it necessary to do so for our legitimate interests.
 If you are not satisfied with this, you have the right to object in certain circumstances (see the section headed “Your rights” below).

-11. For the delivery of direct marketing to you via e-mail, we’ll need your consent, whether via an opt-in
+11. For the delivery of direct marketing to you via e-mail, we’ll need your consent, whether via an opt-in or soft-opt-in:

 a. soft opt-in consent is a specific type of consent which applies when you have previously engaged with us (for example, you contact us to ask us for more details about a particular product/service, and we are marketing similar products/services).
 Under “soft opt-in” consent, we will take your consent as given unless you opt-out.

 b. for other types of e-marketing, we are required to obtain your explicit consent; that is, you need to take positive and affirmative action when consenting by, for example, checking a tick box that we’ll provide.